dhaasler/madcuba-roi-import-tool/documentation.md

         ...macro code...
     }

-Macros in a macro set can use global variables to communicate with each other.
+Macros in a macro file can use global variables to communicate with each other.

 ### Installation of macros